openshwprojects/OpenBK7231T_App/README.md

 -   TR6260 (see [guide](https://www.elektroda.com/rtvforum/topic4093752.html))

 Please use automatically compiled binaries from the Releases tab.
 To build OpenBeken yourself for any supported platform, fork our version of the submodule SDK first, and then check out this app repository alongside it.
 Details further down.
 Alternatively consider using the easier [override method.](https://www.elektroda.com/rtvforum/topic4082682.html)

 See our guides in Russian: [BK7231N/T34](https://www.v-elite.ru/t34), and [BL602 RGB](https://www.v-elite.ru/bl602rgb), and [Youtube guide for BK7231/T34](https://www.youtube.com/watch?v=BnmSWZchK-E)

-If you want to get some generic information about BK7231 modules, available datasheets, pinout, peripherals, [consult our docs topic](https://www.elektroda.com/rtvforum/topic3951016.html).
+For general information about the BK7231 family, available datasheets, pinout, peripherals, [consult our docs topic](https://www.elektroda.com/rtvforum/topic3951016.html).

 # [Supported Devices/Templates List](https://openbekeniot.github.io/webapp/devicesList.html) Now with 700+ entries!
 (Get 🏆[free SD Card](https://www.elektroda.com/rtvforum/topic3950844.html)🏆 for submitting new one!)

 We have our own interactive devices database that is maintained by users.
 The database is also accessible from inside our firmware (but requires internet connection to fetch).
-Have a not listed device?
+Have device not yet listed?
 HELP US, submit a teardown [here](https://www.elektroda.com/rtvforum/posting.php?mode=newtopic&f=51) and 🏆**get free SD card and gadgets set**🏆 !
-Thanks to cooperation with [Elektroda.com](https://www.elektroda.com/), if you submit a detailed teardown/article/review, we can send you [this set of gadgets](https://obrazki.elektroda.pl/1470574200_1670833596.jpg) for free (🚚shipping with normal letter🚚).
+Thanks to cooperation with [Elektroda.com](https://www.elektroda.com/), if you submit a _detailed_ teardown/article/review, we can send you [this set of gadgets](https://obrazki.elektroda.pl/1470574200_1670833596.jpg) for free (🚚shipping with normal letter🚚).
-NOTE: Obviously almost any device with supported chip (BK7231, BL602, W600, etc is potentially supported and it's not possible to list all available devices in the market, so feel free to try even if your device is not listed - _we are [here](https://www.elektroda.com/rtvforum/forum390.html) to help and guide you step by step_!)
+NOTE: Obviously almost any device with supported chip (BK7231, BL602, W600, etc is potentially supported and it's not possible to list all available devices in the market, so feel free to try, even if your device is not listed - _we are [here](https://www.elektroda.com/rtvforum/forum390.html) to help and guide you step-by-step_!)

-# [Our Youtube Channel](https://www.youtube.com/@elektrodacom) (See step by step guides for flashing and setup)
+# [Our Youtube Channel](https://www.youtube.com/@elektrodacom) (See step-by-step guides for flashing and setup)

 We have our own Youtube channel with OBK-related guides.
 Please see our playlists: